martynfutter/PrecipitationStretchesAndDroughts/README.md

 **Format:**
 - `Month`: Integer 1-12 (January through December)
 - `PPctChange`: Precipitation percent change for each month (can be positive or negative)
-- `Toffest`: Temperature offset in °C for each month
+- `Toffset`: Temperature offset in °C for each month

 **Data:** Contains 12 rows, one for each calendar month